 Having dementia can make this harder.
-The person may not understand what the guidance means or forget what the rules are.
+The person may not understand what the guidance means or forget how to keep themselves and others safe.

 Explain the guidance clearly to the person in a calm and matter-of-fact way.
 Our practical suggestions on communicating may help, and we have information on wearing face coverings for people with dementia.
 It might help to point out that this advice is from the NHS, GP or someone the person trusts.
-And that following the guidance will help to keep coronavirus rates low so restrictions can continue to ease.
+And that following the guidance will help to keep coronavirus rates low so fewer people become seriously ill.

 You may need to repeat this information while you are out with the person to remind them why we need to follow the guidance.
 Even though social distancing is no longer a legal requirement, the following video gives some tips about helping a person with dementia keep their distance from others to stay safe.

 Helping the person feel confident about getting out

 With no restrictions on exercise and leaving the home, everyone can now go out more.
 People with dementia often have a need or want to walk, and physical exercise is good for all of us.

 Many people living with dementia have told us they’ve lost skills or independence over the course of the pandemic.
 Keeping active helps people with dementia live better.
 It can help the person to get back skills and motivation they may feel they’ve lost during lockdown.